SCOPE: Sequential Causal Optimization of Process Interventions: Experiments Discussion

 \subsection{Experimental Setup}

 To evaluate \textit{SCOPE}, we use the \textit{Gain}, which measures the \% improvement in total KPI achieved by a method’s policy over the bank’s historical decision policy on the test set.
-We also vary key simulation parameters relevant to sequential PresPM, and do this especially in SimBank, as it is thoroughly validated in~\cite{SimBank}, contains more variables, and has a more complex causal structure than SimBPIC17 (where we focus on the number of decision points)\footnote{ Note that in our repository, we also provide results using different learners and base models for SimBPIC17, ensuring consistency of results across datasets.}.
+We vary key simulation parameters relevant to sequential PresPM, and do this especially in SimBank, as it is thoroughly validated in~\cite{SimBank}, contains more variables, and has a more complex causal structure than SimBPIC17 (where we focus on the number of decision points).
 In SimBank, we adjust: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textit{Confounding level $\delta$ (0.9--0.99):} Reflects real-world observational data, which is usually heavily confounded (as there is generally already a decision policy in place in business processes).
 Varying this helps assess whether a method is robust to biases introduced by the historical decision policy (e.g., bank policy) and whether it can still select effective actions even when those actions are rarely observed in the data. \item \textit{Training set size (1K, 10K, 50K):} Since each model at a decision point in \textit{SCOPE} depends on the previous one, limited data may cause estimation errors that propagate through decision points.
 Varying training size helps measure this effect. \item \textit{Learners and base models:} We test different learners (S-, T-, RA-learner) and base models (XGBoost, Random Forest, LSTM/MLP) for \textit{SCOPE} and SEP, to examine whether \textit{SCOPE}’s advantages (due to its aligned interventions) hold consistently across learner types and underlying base model.
-The default is S-learner + XGBoost (e.g., for varying training size). \end{itemize}

-In SimBPIC17, the focus is evaluating performance over more than 2 decision points.
-We vary the number of decision points from 2 to 6 and run experiments under 3 levels of confounding (0.9, 0.95, 0.99) to assess robustness across longer decision horizons (see also footnote \ref{fn:simbpic17}).
-Each setting is run using 10 different random seeds.
+The default is S-learner + XGBoost (e.g., for varying training size). \end{itemize} In SimBPIC17, the focus is evaluating performance over more than 2 decision points.
+We vary the number of decision points from 2 to 6 and run experiments under 3 levels of confounding (0.9, 0.95, 0.99) to assess robustness across longer decision horizons.
+Each setting is run using 10 different random seeds in models.